philsturgeon/phil.tech/_posts/2014-11-30-state-of-markdown.markdown

 ## Every Day Issues

-The most recent issues for me came from switching this website from [PyroCMS] to [Jekyll], as the content was mostly in Markdown anyway; specifically in the form of [PHP Markdown Extra].
+The most recent issues for me came from switching this website from [PyroCMS] to [Jekyll].
+The content was mostly in Markdown already so this was fairly easy, but more specifically it was using [PHP Markdown Extra].

 I ran into a few issues with [kramdown] and [Redcarpet] both building a version of my content that was subtly broken in various ways.
 One specific issue was with [lists inside blockquotes].